2008 GP2 Asia Series

 The 2008 GP2 Asia Series season was the first GP2 Asia Series season.
 It started on 25 January and ended on 12 April.

 Season summary

 Romain Grosjean became the champion despite his teammate Stephen Jelley scoring no points, with their team, ART Grand Prix, winning the teams' title.

 In this season, only two drivers scored pole positions.
 Grosjean took pole in all but one race in Sentul, where Vitaly Petrov secured the first position on the grid.
 The Frenchman also won four races, including a clean sweep in Dubai and the feature race in Sakhir.

 Kamui Kobayashi won two sprint races in Sepang and Sakhir, while Sébastien Buemi won the feature race in Sentul.
 Marco Bonanomi and Fairuz Fauzy won a sprint race each.

-Entry list
+Teams and drivers

 All of the teams used the Dallara GP2/05 chassis with Renault-badged 4.0 litre (244 cu in) naturally-aspirated Mecachrome V8 engines order and with tyres supplied by Bridgestone.